dantasticdan/FuGPS/README.md

-# FuGPS Library
+# QuGPS Library

-It is a simple Arduino library for parse NMEA sentences (e.g. GPS/GLONASS/GALILEO) from serial port or any other object derived from Stream class.
+It is a simple library for parse NMEA sentences (e.g. GPS/GLONASS/GALILEO) from serial port or any other object derived from Stream class.
-I wrote only a few basic functions for the simplicity of use.

-## Why another library?
-I wrote it for fun, learning and for my next project (meteorological balloon).
+Modied from FuGPS library assist in interfacing with Quectel MTK based GNSS modules (L70/L80/L86) Companion to dantasticdan/QWEB web interface for ESP32

 ## Installation
 This library is available on Arduino Library Manager (should be after some time).